Sid-darthvader/sid-darthvader.github.io/_pages/about.md

 ---

 Hi!
 I am Sid.
 My area of research lies in Predictive Modelling, Statistical Machine Learning and more recently Causal Inference.
-Previously, I have worked on its applications to areas such as Materials Informatics, Computational Social Sciences, Business Analytics and Environmental Sciences.
+Previously, I have worked on its applications in diverse areas such as Materials Informatics, Computational Social Sciences, Business Analytics and Environmental Sciences.
 Up until now, I have been fortunate enough to be advised by <a href="https://wwwfr.uni.lu/recherche/fstm/doe/members/stephane_bordas">Prof. Stéphane Bordas</a>, <a href="https://www.iitr.ac.in/~MT/Abhishek_Tewari"> Prof. Abhishek Tewari</a> & <a href="https://math.snu.edu.in/people/faculty/niteesh-sahni">Prof. Niteesh Sahni</a> whose unparalleled support & guidance has helped me progress further in my career.

 As a kid, I was quite fascinated by how Artificial Intelligence got potrayed in sci-fi movies and novels which ultimately led me into in this field today.